 Sometimes you look at a cake tool and immediately an idea springs to mind.
-That very thing happened when I clapped eyes on the brand-new Diamonds in the Rough mold from Marvelous molds.
+That very thing happened when I clapped eyes on the brand-new Diamonds in the Rough mold from Marvelous Molds.
 This crystal texture mold got the creative cogs turning and before I knew it, I was googling pictures of pyrite, better known as Fool’s Gold.

 I’ve never made a geode cake before because honestly the idea of crushing up rock candy and painstakingly applying it to a cake never really appealed to me, and I like to try to bring something original to every design I create, which is why this mold really appealed to me, there was just so much potential packed into this simple tool that I couldn’t help myself!
 I thought I would try to bring a unique take to the hot geode trend by showcasing “Fool’s Gold” rather than the traditional Amethyst that is so often seen, but if Amethyst is your thing, this mold would also work perfectly for re-creating that too.

-I really wanted to make some pyrite rocks, studded with crystals, like the one show here, I mean it’s gorgeous and it just screams, “make me into a cake!”
+I really wanted to make some pyrite rocks, studded with crystals, like the one shown here, I mean it’s gorgeous and it just screams, “make me into a cake!”
 The mold was absolutely perfect for the job, and I discovered the mold could be used in pieces just as effectively as in panels.
 I was able to build up the pyrite texture by tearing off sections of the mold and applying them to rocks and to the cake “geodes”.

-During my experimentation, my four year old was assisting me, as he usually does, and he pressed the mold into a piece of rolled out fondant.
+During my experimentation, my four-year-old was assisting me, as he usually does, and he pressed the mold into a piece of rolled out fondant.
 I noticed immediately that the mold made a very convincing pebble/stone texture ..but more on that later!

 As with all products by Marvelous Molds, I found the mold really easy to use, and versatile because texture molds are really some of the most versatile molds you can keep in your tool-kit arsenal, and playing around with them (outside of what they were immediately intended for) can yield some surprising results.